Astoria Center of Israel holds a community Seder on the second night of Pesach, as well as first day Pesach morning and Shabbat Pesach services.

 The celebration continues the following morning at our regular service time.

 We hold services for Slichot, Rosh Hashanah (first and second day), and Yom Kippur (Kol Nidre, all day services, Havdalah, and a break fast).
 Each morning of the High Holidays we offer a children's service.
 For more about celebrating Rosh Hashanah and Yom Kippur with your children, click here.
-For last year's schedule, click here.
-If you are interesed in helping usher on throughout our High Holiday services, email firstname.lastname@example.org.
+If you are interesed in helping usher on throughout our High Holiday services, email email@example.com.
+You are also welcome to sign up for our Yom Kippur breakfast.

 Tickets are available at no cost to members, and are available to the greater community for purchase by calling the office.
+Why do we charge for tickets?
 Please be in touch with our office or our Rabbi: no one will be turned away for financial reasons.

 Students in the MASKIT program are invited to help build the Sukkah at the Rabbi's house before the Chag (holiday) begins.
 Sukkot morning services (first day, Shabbat Sukkot, and Hoshana Rabbah) take place at regular service time.
 We have lulav and etrog available for purchase before the holidays, as well as three or four at the sanctuary for use during Hallel.